rpast/AI-Audio-Transcript/README.md

-# Audio-to-text-script
+# AudioTrans - audio to text script
-Simple Google Colab based script based on OpenAI API for audio to text transcription
+Simple Google Colab based script for audio to text transcription.
+Built with Open AI API.
+Powered by Whisper.